 Users may search by location or topic.
 Topic selections include: Civic vitality, Demographics, Economy, Health, Education, Housing, and Safety.
 The Health category includes data sets on mental health, treatment admissions, substance use, mortality, and tobacco use.

 - Data and Dissemination - SAMHSA

 Find data and reports on mental health, substance use treatment, and drug use from sources that include: the National Survey on Drug Use and Health (NSDUH), Treatment Episode Data Set (TEDS), National Survey of Substance Abuse Treatment Services (N-SSATS), National Mental Health Services Survey (NMHSS), and more.

 - NIDA Notes This publication covers drug abuse research in the areas of treatment and prevention, epidemiology, neuroscience, behavioral science, health services, and AIDS.
 The publication reports on research; identifies resources; and promotes communication among clinicians, researchers, administrators, policymakers, and the public.

-- Screening And Assessment For Family Engagement, Retention, And Recovery - National Center on Substance Abuse And Child Welfare
+- Screening And Assessment - National Center on Substance Abuse And Child Welfare

 - Self-Assessment - Sex Addicts Anonymous

 - Service to Others in Sobriety (SOS) Questionnaire - Case Western University Helping Others Live Sober

 - Substance Use Screening & Assessment Instruments Database - Alcohol And Drug Abuse Institute - University of Washington

 - Al-Anon / Alateen Family Groups of Connecticut